Uncovering the Limits of Machine Learning for Automatic Vulnerability Detection: Experimental Results

-We investigate, whether (a) testing data amplification using semantic preserving transformation decreases the performance of state-of-the-art ML techniques for vulnerability detection, and (b) whether training data amplification using the same transformations restores the performance towards previous levels.
+We investigate, whether (a) testing data augmentation using semantic preserving transformation decreases the performance of state-of-the-art ML4VD techniques, whether (b) training data augmentation using the same transformations restores the performance towards previous levels, and whether (c) there are differences between the individual transformations.

-\textbf{Methodology.} We used \autoref{alg:methodology_1} to investigate both questions.
+\textbf{Methodology.} We used \autoref{alg:methodology_1} to investigate all three questions.
 We ran the algorithm for each ML technique and dataset separately and measured the outcomes using the respective preferred performance metrics (see \autoref{sec:model_training_pipeline}).
-We did not only record the outcomes after completing the full training of the respective models, but also after each training epoch in order to observe the progression of the learning process.
+We did not only record the outcomes after completing the full training of the respective models but also after each training epoch in order to observe the progression of the learning process.

 \textbf{Results.} \autoref{fig:rq_1:a} shows the test set accuracy of different VulBERTa models measured after each of the ten training epochs.
-We can observe, that amplifying the testing dataset $Te$ with transformation $t_{10}$ leads to a substantial drop in accuracy, represented by the gap between the green and red graphs in the figure.
-We can also observe, that amplifying the training dataset $Tr$ with the same transformation $t_{10}$ as the testing dataset, restores the accuracy back to previous levels (purple graph).
+We can observe, that augmenting the testing dataset $Te$ with transformation $t_{10}$ leads to a substantial drop in accuracy, represented by the gap between the dotted gray and blue graphs in the figure.
+We can also observe, that augmenting the training dataset $Tr$ with the same transformation $t_{10}$ as the testing dataset, restores the accuracy back to previous levels (orange graph).

-\autoref{fig:rq_1:b} extends the results of \autoref{fig:rq_1:a} to all semantic preserving transformations $t_k \in T$, and to all three ML techniques.
+\autoref{fig:rq_1:b} extends the results of \autoref{fig:rq_1:a} to all semantic preserving transformations $t_k \in T$, and to all six ML4VD techniques.
 Instead of showing the accuracy for each training epoch, we only use the maximum accuracy across the full training.
-Across all three ML techniques we can observe, that amplifying the testing dataset $Te$ with transformations $t_k \in T$ (represented by the green boxplots), on average, leads to a drop in accuracy compared to evaluations on the standard testing dataset $Te$ (represented by the horizontal lines).
-In parallel to \autoref{fig:rq_1:a} we can also observe that, on average, training data amplification using the same transformation as for testing data amplification leads to a restoration of the observed drops in accuracy (represented by the purple boxplots).
+Across all six ML4VD techniques, we can observe, that augmenting the testing dataset $Te$ with transformations $t_k \in T$ (represented by the blue boxplots), on average, leads to a drop in accuracy compared to evaluations on the standard testing dataset $Te$ (represented by the horizontal lines with stars).
+In parallel to \autoref{fig:rq_1:a} we can also observe that, on average, training data augmentation using the same transformation as for testing data augmentation leads to a restoration of the observed drops in accuracy (represented by the orange boxplots).